Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 ## Repo Structure

 ```
 |- fastlane.       : Build scripts and configuration
-|- demo-android : A native Android app demo
+|- samples         : Sample apps demonstrating usage of Mockzilla
-|- demo-ios     : A native iOS app demo
+|- mockzilla       : The directory forming the core Mockzilla KMM module
-|- demo-kmm     : A KMM project using Mockzilla from a shared module
+|- mockzilla-common: Common utilities used by multiple other modules
-|- lib          : The main library code
+|- mockzilla-management: A kotlin wrapper around the http apis defined in `mockzilla`
-|--- mockzilla : The directory forming the KMM module
+|- mockzilla-management-ui: Compose multiplatform app used to maniplulate mockzilla at runtime
-|--- SwiftMockzilla : The directory forming the SPM package
+|- SwiftMockzilla  : The directory forming the SPM package
-|--- FlutterMockzilla : The directory containing the federated Flutter plugin
+|- FlutterMockzilla: The directory containing the federated Flutter plugin

 ```